openid/fapi/FAPI_2_0_Security_Profile.md

  1. shall reject requests using the resource owner password credentials grant or the implicit grant described in [@!RFC6749] or the hybrid flow as described in [@!OIDC]
  1. shall support confidential clients as defined in [@!RFC6749]
- 1. shall only issue sender-constrained access tokens using one of the following
+ 1. shall only issue sender-constrained access tokens,
-    methods:
+ 1. shall use one of the following methods for sender-constrained access tokens:
     -  MTLS as described in [@!RFC8705]
     -  DPoP as described in [@!I-D.ietf-oauth-dpop]
  1. shall authenticate clients using one of the following methods: